Is My Child Ready for Piano Lessons? A Guide for Parents

 When your child starts lessons, remember that beginning practice doesn’t need to be long or intense.
 Just 5-10 minutes a day of reviewing material is enough to build a solid foundation.
 The key is consistency over time.

-Please don’t give up too quickly if your child doesn’t practice perfectly in the beginning.
+Please don’t give up too quickly if your child doesn’t practice “perfectly” or consistently in the beginning.
 It’s normal for kids to take time to adjust to new routines.
-Trust the process—when students stick with lessons over time, I’ve seen incredible growth unfold.
+Trust the process!
+When students stick with lessons over time, I’ve seen incredible growth unfold.

 A Final Note